-- Slack is a collaboration software that allows you to communicate and share files in real-time with your team members.
+- Slack allows you to communicate and share files in real-time with your team members.

-- If you’re having additional problems with Slack, we suggest checking out our Slack errors hub for more in-depth guides.
+- If you’re having additional problems with Slack, check out our Slack Errors Hub for more guides.

 Slack checks all the boxes when it comes to team organization and collaboration.
 It’s one of the most popular, feature-rich applications out there.